Shiori Itō

-Early life
+Itō gained international attention after speaking out about her experience of rape, a case that became a landmark for the MeToo movement in Japan.
+In 2017, Itō published the memoir Black Box and in 2024 her documentary Black Box Diaries was released to critical acclaim, garnering a Peabody Award and a nomination for Best Documentary Feature Film at the 97th Academy Awards.

+Biography

 Shiori Itō was born in 1989, the first of three children.
 Her father worked in construction and her mother was a housewife.
-She began modelling at age 9.
-In high school, she did a homestay with a family in rural Kansas in the US.
-She intended to study journalism, and attended a junior college while saving money to study abroad.
-She left Japan to study abroad in New York in 2012, where she majored in photography.
+She began modeling at age 9.
+In high school, she did a homestay with a family in rural Kansas in the U.S. She intended to study journalism, and attended a junior college while saving money to study abroad.

+Itō left Japan to study abroad in New York in 2012, where she majored in photography.
 She then transferred to Italy in 2013, and returned to New York in summer 2014, where she began an internship at the Nippon TV branch office there.
 She then returned to Japan, where she took up an internship at the Japanese branch of Reuters.

-Career

-In 2013, Itō attended a university in New York where she majored in journalism and photography.
+In 2013, Itō attended Marymount Manhattan College in New York where she majored in journalism and photography.
 In 2015, she interned at Thomson Reuters where she wrote a couple of columns on Japanese society.
-She is now a freelance journalist and filmmaker.
+Itō is now a freelance journalist and filmmaker.